 Anything that can temper, quell, mitigate, or reduce chronic, unchecked inflammation is a good thing and tocotrienols have been shown to help (47).

 Tocotrienols are emerging as major contributors to better bone health.
 They help promote greater bone density while preventing bone loss.

 - Tocotrienols can prevent, and reverse bone loss while promoting fracture healing in models of osteoporosis and steroid treatment (48, 49, 50).

 - They reduce oxidative-induced inflammatory bone loss (51, 52, 53), while turning on genes that promote bone formation and turning off genes that lead to bone destruction (54).

 - Helps to reduce postmenopausal osteoporosis bone turn over (55)

 Like your brain, your liver is very metabolically active.
-The best liver heath diet can go a long way to protecting your liver for a life time.
+The best liver health diet can go a long way to protecting your liver for a lifetime.
 In addition to reducing the risk for liver cancer (56), tocotrienols may just be the thing you’re looking for to treat non-alcoholic fatty liver disease (NAFLD) (57).

 In a randomized trial of 87 adults with NAFLD, those that received 200 mg or mixed tocotrienols for one year, had a significantly greater rate of normalization of liver status (58).